Root health basics: growth phases

 There are many perfectly natural reasons for losing a lot of hair at once, but first, let’s look deeper into the three stages of hair growth.

 At the base of the follicle, the hair bulb actively produces a protein called keratin that pushes the existing hair shaft up and out of the scalp.
-This process is known as the “growing” period, or the anagen stage, and is the longest of the three.
-The anagen phase typically lasts for 2 to 6 years.
-However, it's important to note that the length of the anagen phase can vary among individuals.
+This process is known as the “growing” period, or the anagen stage, and is the longest of the three but it's important to note that the length of the anagen phase can vary among individuals.
 Genetics can play a large role in how long the anagen stage lasts, as well as the condition of your scalp, haircare, and overall health.
-The wrong haircare products can weaken the hair follicles and lead to a shorter anagen phase.
+Even the wrong haircare products can weaken the hair follicles and lead to a shorter anagen phase, which is why it’s essential to nourish the hair and scalp with quality hair care products like Hair La Vie.

 The “resting” phase of hair growth is called the catagen phase.
-This is when your hair is transitioning from anagen and growth to telogen and normal shedding.
+This is when your hair is transitioning from anagen and growth to telogen and you’ll see some normal shedding.
 The time period for this is very short and only lasts a couple of weeks.

 The follicle regresses, narrows, and shrinks, which reduces the delivery of nutrients and oxygen to the hair shaft.
-The hair shaft becomes disconnected from the hair bulb, ceasing further growth and losing its anchor within the scalp.
+The hair shaft becomes disconnected from the hair root bulb, ceasing further growth and losing its anchor within the scalp.
+It’s completely normal to see a few hairs in your brush.

 During catagen, all hair growth has stopped.
 The outer root sheath then adheres to the root of the hair to become what is known as “club hair” because of the club shape it forms.